JueK3y-Prv/Project-TypeError/README.md

 <br>a visually striking website should be created, which should be fully functional and contain (at least) the following features:
 - Landing Page (Index)
 - Web store
-- About LVM - page
+- About TypeError - page
 - Contact (per Email)
 - Legal (AGB / Terms)
+- It also includes:
+  - Automatic detection for Light / Dark mode
+  - Switch between those two modes
+  - Change between EN and DE
 <br>

 ## When will the website be published?